NSF Innovation Corps (I-Corps) Program

 - Applications will be accepted on a rolling basis.
-Space is limited.
+Space is limited in each cohort.

-- Applicants may only apply ONCE per Cohort.
-Applicants may only be on ONE team per cohort.
+- Applicants may only be on ONE team per cohort.

 Teams must spend their grant awards in the spending windows specified for each cohort.
 Teams must determine the dates they plan to spend the grant award and apply to the corresponding cohort.
 Acceptance may be deferred to a later cohort if the selection committee determines the team's spending falls in a different cohort’s spending window.